 Sara is the director of Wookey Works, an organisation offering creative services in collaboration with cultural organisations, educational institutions and government agencies.
 She has worked with Yvonne Rainer since 2010 and is a certified teacher Rainer’s seminal dance work “Trio A” (1966) and other repertoire.

-Parallel to her creative and professional practice Sara speaks and writes on issues of economy, labor and value in the arts and consults on public engagement with a concern for preservation of and sustainability in dance.
+Parallel to her creative and professional practice Sara speaks and writes on issues of economy, labor and value in the arts and consults on public engagement with a concern for the preservation of and sustainability in dance.
 Sara serves on the Board of Governors for the Northern School of Contemporary Dance and the Independent Dance Committee at Equity.

 Wookey Works creates platforms of exchange and interaction between artists, institutions and cultural organizations in the UK, EU, US and SE Asia.
 Its mission is to contribute to the cultural landscape of these, and other, countries in the interest to promote dance as a valuable art form.